devsrealm/Quick-Summary-Plugin/README.md

         else {
           echo '';}

-If you want to customize th summary box in your post, you can swap the classes for your use cases, e.g you can change the `c-summary` class to something different and style it the way it fits your use case.
+If you want to customize the summary box in your post, you can swap the classes for your use cases, e.g you can change the `c-summary` class to something different and style it the way it fits your use case.

 == Screenshots ==